Thursday, September 25, 2008

 With the memoir retreating from his passive endorsement of Bush's 2001 tax cuts, it is hard to tell the Greenspan of this book from a conventional Democrat.
 He indicates that his favorite colleague in the younger Bush's administration was the dysfunctional Treasury Secretary Paul O'Neill, who opposed the tax-cut strategy while ruining morale in his department.

-Kent Conrad as a "fiscal conservative."
+The tip-off to Greenspan's mind-set is his reference to Democratic Sen. Kent Conrad as a "fiscal conservative."
 Conrad is an avowed deficit hawk whose advocacy of high taxes and high spending earned him a 16 percent fiscally conservative rating last year from the National Taxpayers Union.

-Nixon administration, but in fact he was rejected by the new president's staff because of his performance as part of the 1968 campaign.
+Though Greenspan's memoir makes him a virtual member of the Clinton administration, he describes himself as a reluctant public servant -- which runs counter to my firsthand observations.
+He writes that he turned down a job in the Nixon administration, but in fact he was rejected by the new president's staff because of his performance as part of the 1968 campaign.
 (Temporarily exiled to political Siberia, a distraught Greenspan was reduced to scheduling breakfast with me on his trips from New York to Washington.)
 His book has him reluctantly accepting Reagan's appointment as Fed chairman in 1987, but in fact he aggressively promoted himself for the job.
 (He approached me at a Washington reception that year to say he had heard I opposed his appointment and asked me why.)

 "The Age of Turbulence" lacks the confessional candor of the best memoirs, but it tells enough to leave intriguing questions for a future biographer.
-Why did three Republican presidents name a Federal Reserve chairman fundamentally opposed to the
+Why did three Republican presidents name a Federal Reserve chairman fundamentally opposed to the GOP's economic doctrine?
+Did Greenspan deceive them?